ufal/ParlaStats/documentation/ProgDoc.md

             - Modified conversion of objects to strings for debugging purposes.
 - #### 1.2.2 PersonName
     - `PersonName(id:str=None, since:str=None, to:str=None, surname:str=None, addname:str=None)`
-    - A class for grouping the information about name record of a speaker.
+    - A class for grouping the information about the name record of a speaker.
     - Contains information on forename, surname (those two mandatory), addname and since when to when the speaker was named like this (May have changed due to marriage etc.)
     - **Attributes:**
         - `id` - Id of the person to whom the name record belongs (`string`).